sealedhermit/test.github.io/_posts/2020-05-18-jackfruit.md

 ![_config.yml]({{ site.baseurl }}/images/halwa.jpg)

 The summers I spent in Kerala are interlaced with the experiences I have had with traditional food and jackfruit.
-The lingering taste and memories make me want to go back for that one last bite of chakka vevichadh with fish curry and chakka halwa.
+The lingering taste and memories make me want to go back for one last bite of everything jackfruit.